unibg-seclab/aesmix/README.md

 ## usage

-The files `includes/aes_mix.h` contains the following three definitions:
+The file `includes/aes_mix.h` contains the following three definitions:

  * `BLOCK_SIZE`: number of bytes in a cipher block (16 bytes for AES).
  * `MINI_SIZE`: number of bytes in a miniblock.